Nexus Certificate Manager

 - Support for multiple use cases, for example, issuing and managing employee identities, citizen identities and infrastructure certificates.

 - The trust service components Online Certificate Status Protocol (OCSP) Responder and Timestamp Server.

 - Support for all major certificate enrollment protocols, such as SCEP, CMP, CMC and EST.

 - Standard integration with the identity and access management (IAM) software Nexus PRIME and authentication and access platform Nexus Hybrid Access Gateway.

 - Qualified certificates, according to the organization European telecommunications standards institute (ETSI), the EU regulation eIDAS, the Swedish public authority E-identification Board’s test environment EID2, and the Indian Controller of Certifying Authorities (CCA).

-- Certified for Evaluation Assurance Level 4+ (EAL4+), according to the international standard Common Criteria for Information Technology Security Evaluation (CC).
+- Certified for Evaluation Assurance Level 3+ (EAL3+) and Evaluation Assurance Level 4+ (EAL4+) is coming soon, according to the international standard Common Criteria for Information Technology Security Evaluation (CC).